 Get those windows sparkling clean and mirrors streak-free by using a lint-free cloth and glass cleaner.
 Dust off window and mirror frames and give everything a shiny finish with a dry microfiber cloth.
 For sticker residue or other build-up on mirrors, you can carefully remove these with a safety razor.

 Lay a drop cloth or sheet below a ceiling fan to catch dirt and wipe off the dust with a long-handled duster.
 These dusters are handy for other hard-to-reach places like ceiling lights too.
 If you have buildup on your fan blades, grab a ladder and a pillowcase.
 Place the pillowcase over each blade and wipe off the dust and dirt right into the pillowcase.
-Clean off buildup with a damp microfiber cloth and wipe down the ceiling fan housing too.
+Clean off the grime with a damp microfiber cloth and wipe down the ceiling fan housing too.

 Give the corners of the bedroom and the ceiling a quick brush with a broom to capture dust and spiderwebs.
 Remove crayon marks and scuffs by scrubbing lightly with a Mr. Clean’s Magic Eraser.
 For larger areas or lots of dirt, mix one cup of baking soda and one cup white vinegar with a gallon of warm water.
 Dampen a microfiber cloth with your solution and wipe down the walls and wooden trim.